 What is information overload, exactly?
 It means we have so much data coming at us that our brain does its best imitation of blowing a fuse.

 We suddenly can’t think straight, and can even forget what we were doing.
 Sound familiar?

 How much overload are we talking when it comes to today’s digital world?

 According to the Real Time Statistics Project, as of January this year, there are close to two billion websites on the internet.
 And we are also facing 175 million tweets every day, and 30 billion pieces of content shared monthly on Facebook.

 If you wanted to process all the digital data that exists?
 It would be like watching 200 billion movies.
 In HD.
 Oh wait.
 That was a statistic from seven years ago, so add some more films to the list… feeling overwhelmed yet?

 Sure, it’s our choice to spend our evenings cruising the internet pretending we are looking for a healthy recipe as we read the latest gossip on the Daily Mail, listen to a podcast, and answer texts.

 But we don’t have a choice if the modern workplace puts unrealistic expectations on us to multitask.

 A UK-based report by Microsoft found that 55 per cent of British workers felt that information overload was an issue.
 They reported feeling stressed, and felt it was affecting their wellbeing.

 [Feel your workplace is pushing you too hard?
 Just can’t handle the stress anymore, and really want help?
-Book Skype counselling now and find ways forward before burnout hits.]
+Book online counselling now and find ways forward before burnout hits.]

 Like the overload?
 Or even… addicted?